 N. fowleri infections peak in Southern states in the late summer as it warms up.
 The amoeba loves heat and flourishes in temperatures of up to 115°F.

-But as the world warms, more freshwater is accessible at bursting temperatures, giving N. fowleri a more prominent spread of thriving choices.
+But as the world warms, more freshwater is accessible at bursting temperatures, giving N. fowleri a wider range of thriving choices.

-In a Southern state like Arizona, the average summer temperature goes from 90°F to 120°F, ideal for N. fowleri.
-In a state like New York, average summer temperatures range from 70°F to 85°F. However, that is evolving.
+In a Southern state like Arizona, the average summer temperature ranges from 90°F to 120°F, ideal for N. fowleri.
+In a state like New York, the average summer temperature ranges from 70°F to 85°F. However, that is changing.

-CDC stated that there are concerns that if waters keep on warming in northern states, there might be to a greater extent a danger to individuals who go in the water in those states.
+The CDC stated that there are concerns that if waters continue to warm in northern states, individuals who go in the water in those states might be more at risk.

 The single-celled amoeba doesn't simply live in lakes.

-In 2002 an Arizona woman who filled a kiddie pool off with contaminated well-water accidentally prompted her little girl's passing.
+In 2002, an Arizona woman who filled a kiddie pool with contaminated well water accidentally prompted her little girl's passing.

 One Louisiana county even had its water system test positive for the amoeba, prompting two deaths.
 One of the casualties was a four-year-old kid who let the water go up to his nose while on a backyard slip-n-slide.
 The other was a man who used his home faucet water in a neti pot.